VRM in the States: Oregon

 The steps Oregon has taken thus far have yielded increases in voter registration and financial benefits for the state.
 For example:

 - In the first six months, the state’s automatic voter registration program registered 206,554 Oregonians through the DMV.
 80,990 individuals registered automatically when they interacted with a DMV office, and 124,912 of those who had interacted with the DMV prior to the law’s implementation were also registered.
 Under Oregon’s old system at the DMV, only 2,000 voters registered per month.
 Oregon implemented the automatic registration system using in-house resources, without spending additional funds.

 - Early data from the Secretary of State’s office suggest automatic registration is having positive turnout effects.
 In the November 2016 general election, nearly 100,000 votes were cast out of the 225,000 who registered automatically prior to the election.
 Among voters affiliated with a major party, those who registered through the new system voted at similar rates as those who registered through traditional means.

 - During an April 2013 interview with Brennan Center staff, election officials reported spending a tenth of the time processing online voter registration applications relative to paper forms.

 - Oregon implemented online voter registration at a cost of approximately $200,000.

-- Between November 2012 and November 2014, 12.5% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 94,086 new voter registration applications through its online portal.